Can CBD Help With Borderline Personality Disorder?

 Why People Are Turning to CBD for BPD

-CBD oil can make changes in brain chemistry that can help people with BPD gain control over their feelings.
+CBD oil can help make changes in brain chemistry that may help people with BPD gain control over their feelings.

 A 2014 study published in the journal Neuroscience has found that inflammatory cytokines contribute to the development of depression in both medically ill and medically healthy individuals (3).